Kitware/vtk-js/Sources/Common/DataModel/Triangle/api.md

 {
   evaluation: define if the triangle has been intersected or not
   subId: always set to 0
-  t: tolerance of the intersection
+  t: parametric coordinate along the line.
-}
+  betweenPoints: Define if the intersection is between input points }
 ```